cemreefe/cemreefe.github.io/source/posts/2025/01/09/client-side-rss-reader.md

 I don't even want to know the rest or what they are for at this point.

-As having an incomplete post it proved to be a bit more non-trivial than just removing the last imcomplete item at the end of the truncated feed, which is what I ended up doing.
+As having an incomplete post proved to be a bit more non-trivial than just removing the last imcomplete item at the end of the truncated feed, which is what I ended up doing.
 This removes the need to handle unclosed HTML tags and allows me to focus on only closing off the XML tags.